jehandzlik/Manatee/README.md

 ### ADDITIONAL COMMENTS

 - Input data should be trimmed for adapters and barcodes before running Manatee.
 Too short reads and reads with low sequencing quality should be discarded from the input as well.
 - Example of annotation file in GTF format compatible with Manatee is included in the 'annotation' branch.
+- Genome and transcriptome Bowtie index files should be build using Bowtie 1.
+Bowtie 1 is included in the Manatee package.